ryan-lab-duke/gds-applications-site/_sources/labs/week4/assignment4.md

 * a) How many different land cover classes are there in the 2001 data?

 * b) Aggregate all developed land cover classes (i.e. 21, 22, 23, and 24) into a single class.
-Bonus point if you can write it as a one-liner.

 * c) What percentage of the 2001 data is occupied by this new **developed class**?